It'a about motorcycle windshields.

 DO NOT park your bike directly facing the sun (0-degree angle) or directly opposite the sun (180-degree angle).
 Your bike should cast a shadow on either the left or right side.

 Sometimes you may not have a choice, so cover your bike's dash panel with some opaque material, like your jacket.

 And remember, while you're enjoying a cool refreshing beverage in a comfy air-conditioned tavern, your motorcycle is out there sweating under a blazing hot sun.

 Be nice to your bike and treat it kindly.

-Or else the flying monkeys will come after you.
+Or else the flying monkeys will get you.